mwestera/py4ling/exercises/7_lists.md

 **7.35.** If applicable, improve your function `is_determiner` from the end of the previous section, which checks whether a given word is an English determiner, by first storing the determiners in a convenient list.

 **7.36.** Define a function that generates random, simple sentences of the shape "{determiner} {noun} {verb}s" (e.g., "the student walks").
 Use separate lists to store a bunch of lexical items of the required syntactic categories.
-At the top of your program add `import random`, which lets you use the function `random.choice` to randomly select items from a list.
+At the top of your program add `import random`, which lets you use the function `random.choice` to randomly select an item from a list.
 (We will learn more about `import` as well as `random` later.)
 Select random items from the appropriate lists and compose a string from them, printing the final result.

 **7.37.** Make your random sentence generator as advanced as you like (though try to use only Python constructs that have been introduced in the exercises so far).
 For instance, can you extend it to randomly choose between an intransitive and a transitive verb frame, and then choose the right type of verb and include a direct object if the verb is transitive?